samjd-zz/linkedin_ssi_booster/README.md

 **Support the project:** Use our [Buffer partner link](https://join.buffer.com/samjd42) to help fund development while getting started with Buffer scheduling!

-**In Development:** See [ROADMAP.md](ROADMAP.md) for details on the **Ollama Buffer MCP Agent** — a natural language interface to Buffer operations powered by Gemma 4 (code complete, Docker service active, unit tests added; live endpoint validation and consumer wiring pending).
+**Roadmap Focus:** See [ROADMAP.md](ROADMAP.md) for next steps on the **Ollama Buffer MCP Agent** — a natural language interface to Buffer operations powered by Gemma 4 (code complete, Docker service active, unit tests added; live endpoint validation and consumer wiring pending).

 ---